Just outside of Boston, Massachusetts, lies a small town with a big history: Salem.

-As talking dogs isn’t a thing, we can only assume the witch cakes test never panned out.
+As talking dogs aren’t a thing, we can only assume the witch cakes test never panned out.

 Tituba of Salem famously cooked a Witch Cake during the trials.
 Ironically, it was her work on the cake and knowledge of spells that later led to Tituba being accused of witchcraft.

-Spectral evidence was a favourite form of proof for William Stoughton during his tenure as head of the court during the Salem Witch Trials.
+Spectral evidence was a favorite form of proof for William Stoughton during his tenure as head of the court during the Salem Witch Trials.

 It was, frankly, even more ridiculous than the witch cakes.

 The afflicted would claim they saw an apparition or shadow in the shape of the person torturing them.
 This apparition meant the accused witch had given the devil permission to occupy their form.